 However, this was difficult in the beginning.

 The only time I could find was before going to bed.
-Initially I cut off Television, Internet and Netflix.
+Initially, I cut off Television, the Internet, and Netflix.
 I read 30 to 40 minutes at night before going to bed.
 I found this mentally and physically exhausting.
 The commute, the winter and the fatigue from exercise were all putting a burden on my reading goals.

-But despite all that I ploughed through and kept on reading.
+But despite all that I plowed through and kept on reading.

-One of the best decisions I made was to keep track by creating an excel spreadsheet.
+One of the best decisions I made was to keep track of creating an excel spreadsheet.

 Check out this spreadsheet for a list of all the books I have read this year.

 As quoted by Peter Drucker – “What gets measured, gets done“.

 I know it sounds lame to use an excel spreadsheet for a reading habit.
 But trust me, it will keep you accountable.
 You don’t need a fancy app or expensive software for this.
 Just use an excel spreadsheet.